ianaroot/kitout/readme.md

 Kitout is designed to be a simple tool for people in the software education space to quickly set up new workstations.
 It is not the right tool for many, many other use cases.

-The authors of kitout currently have one or two hours a month available to maintain it.
-So if you want to do some Serious Business with kitout the right move is probably to use it as a starting point or inspiration for building your own system.
+The authors of kitout currently have 1-2 hours a month available to maintain it.
+So if you want to do some Serious Business with kitout, the right move is probably to use it as a _starting point_ or inspiration for building your own system.

 [boxen]: http://boxen.github.com
 [sprout-wrap]: https://github.com/pivotal-sprout/sprout-wrap